 If you don't have the time or energy to create all of your own content, it's okay to buy recipe PLR!
 The key to using PLR successfully is to mix up the content – that means adding your own flair to it as well as your story (at least a little bit).
 People want to hear from YOU, so give them YOU. 🙂

-Did you know you can use Jasper Art to create recipe photos, too?
-Here's two examples of simple outputs from Jasper – it's a tool I highly recommend, especially for creating unique photos.
+Did you know you can use AI to create recipe photos, too?
+Here are two examples of simple outputs from Midjourney – it's a tool I highly recommend, especially for creating unique photos.
 With Google's “Helpful Content” update, it's more important now than ever to rely on real photos rather than stock photos when possible.
+Want to learn how to create AI ART- join The Women of AI– they show how to use Midjourney, ChatGPT and much more.

 Lifestyle blog ideas